 76.The first issue is, hence, answered in the negative.
 I will now turn to the second issue.

 ii.
-Whether the consolidated Petitions are caught up by the ripeness doctrine:
+Whether the consolidated petitions are caught up by the ripeness doctrine:

-77.This Court also discussed this issue at length in County Assembly Forum & 6 Others v.
-Attorney General & 2 Others; Senate of the Republic of Kenya (Interested Party) case (supra).
+77.This court also discussed this issue at length in County Assembly Forum & 6 others v Attorney General & 2 others; Senate of the Republic of Kenya (Interested Party) case (supra).
 A replica discussion follows under.

 78.The Ripeness doctrine is one facet of the larger principle of non-justiciability.
-It is a jurisdictional issue that bars a Court from considering a dispute whose resolution has not crystallized enough as to warrant Court’s intervention.
-Its operation is informed by the idea that there exist other fora with the capacity to resolve the dispute other than Court process.
+It is a jurisdictional issue that bars a court from considering a dispute whose resolution has not crystallized enough as to warrant court’s intervention.
+Its operation is informed by the idea that there exist other fora with the capacity to resolve the dispute other than court process.

-79.The operation of the doctrine was discussed by a multi-Judge Bench of the High Court in Nairobi Constitutional Petition No. 254 of 2019, Kiriro wa Ngugi & 19 Others v Attorney General & 2 others eKLR in the following manner: -107.The doctrine focuses on the time when a dispute is presented for adjudication.
+79.The operation of the doctrine was discussed by a multi-judge bench of the High Court in Nairobi Constitutional Petition No 254 of 2019, Kiriro wa Ngugi & 19 others v Attorney General & 2 others eKLR in the following manner: -107.The doctrine focuses on the time when a dispute is presented for adjudication.
 The Black’s Law Dictionary 10th Edition, [supra] at page 1524 defines ripeness as:108.Courts should therefore frown upon disputes that are hypothetical, premature or academic which have not fully matured into justiciable controversies.The Court of Appeal in National Assembly of Kenya & another v Institute for Social Accountability & 6 others Nairobi Civil Appeal 92 of 2015 eKLR, faulted the Constitutional Court for adjudicating upon hypothetical matters.
 The court held:(72)The broad questions which were raised in the consolidated petitions, namely, – division of functions, powers and authority; the equitable sharing of revenue of national government, whether the Amendment Bill concerned county government and the role of the Senate in the legislative process, are questions which relate to inter-governmental relations and which should have been raised by either government in the appropriate forum and in case of a dispute such a dispute should have been resolved by the designated institutions through the prescribed mechanism.
 This is one peculiar case where the Constitution stipulates that a dispute should be in essence be resolved by other institutions through a prescribed mechanism before the jurisdiction of the High Court can be invoked.(74)Furthermore, questions such as division of functions, division of revenue, legislative process and budget process are essentially political questions which fall within the political question doctrine; and which the Constitution has assigned to other political institutions for resolution and created institutions and mechanisms for such resolution.

-110.In National Assembly of Kenya & Another v The Institute for Social Accountability & 6 others [supra] the Court of Appeal held:(73)Since there was no actual live dispute between the national and county governments about CDF and if any, the mechanisms for resolving such disputes was not employed, the questions which were brought to High Court for determination had not reached constitutional ripeness for adjudication by the court.
+110.In National Assembly of Kenya & another v The Institute for Social Accountability & 6 others [supra] the Court of Appeal held:(73)Since there was no actual live dispute between the national and county governments about CDF and if any, the mechanisms for resolving such disputes was not employed, the questions which were brought to High Court for determination had not reached constitutional ripeness for adjudication by the court.
 In reality, TISA and CEDGG invented a hypothetical dispute which was brought to court in the guise of unconstitutionality of CDFA.

-111.In Wanjiru Gikonyo & 2 others v National Assembly of Kenya & 4 others Nairobi Constitutional Petition No. 453 of 2015 eKLR, Onguto J stated:(27)Effectively, the justiciability dogma prohibits the court from entertaining hypothetical or academic interest cases…….The Court is prevented from determining an issue when it is too early or is simply out of apprehension, hence the principle of ripeness.
-An issue before Court must be ripe, through a factual matrix for determination.
+111.In Wanjiru Gikonyo & 2 others v National Assembly of Kenya & 4 others Nairobi Constitutional Petition No 453 of 2015 eKLR, Onguto J stated:(27)Effectively, the justiciability dogma prohibits the court from entertaining hypothetical or academic interest cases…….The court is prevented from determining an issue when it is too early or is simply out of apprehension, hence the principle of ripeness.
+An issue before court must be ripe, through a factual matrix for determination.

-80.It is the Respondents’ contention that Parliament had received the Public Petitions challenging the constitutionality of section 22(1)(b)(i) of the Elections Act and that it was in the process of considering them.
-The Court was informed that the Senate had already passed an amendment repealing the impugned provision and that the matter was pending consideration before the National Assembly.
-As such, it was not ripe for this Court to exercise its jurisdiction during the pendency of the process before Parliament.
+80.It is the respondents’ contention that parliament had received the public petitions challenging the constitutionality of section 22(1)(b)(i) of the Elections Act and that it was in the process of considering them.
+The court was informed that the Senate had already passed an amendment repealing the impugned provision and that the matter was pending consideration before the National Assembly.
+As such, it was not ripe for this court to exercise its jurisdiction during the pendency of the process before Parliament.

 81.Mr.
-Wambulwa, Counsel for the 3rd and 4th Respondents submitted that there are Election (Amendment Bill) No42 of 2021 and Election (Amendment Bill) No. 43 of 2021 both which seek to repeal the impugned provision.
-He indicated that it was imperative to allow Parliament to discharge its duty and that a Court cannot legislate on behalf of Parliament as the Public Petitions seek similar redress as the Petitioners in the consolidated Petitions.
+Wambulwa, counsel for the 3rd and 4th respondents submitted that there are Election (Amendment Bill) No42 of 2021 and Election (Amendment Bill) No 43 of 2021 both which seek to repeal the impugned provision.
+He indicated that it was imperative to allow Parliament to discharge its duty and that a court cannot legislate on behalf of Parliament as the Public Petitions seek similar redress as the petitioners in the consolidated petitions.

 82.Counsel further submitted that since the High Court has residuary power over the legislations passed by Parliament, then it is imperative that Parliament be allowed to act first.

-83.The question that begs for an answer is whether the Public Petitions presented before Parliament concerning the constitutionality of section 22(1)(b)(i) of the Elections Act can competently address the fundamental rights and freedoms of the Petitioners herein as to render the consolidated Petitions herein not ripe for consideration.
+83.The question that begs for an answer is whether the public petitions presented before Parliament concerning the constitutionality of section 22(1)(b)(i) of the Elections Act can competently address the fundamental rights and freedoms of the petitioners herein as to render the consolidated petitions herein not ripe for consideration.

-84.In determining this contention, I will first resort to Article 119 of the Constitution which provision was heavily relied upon by the 3rd Respondent in its argument aforesaid.
+84.In determining this contention, I will first resort to article 119 of the Constitution which provision was heavily relied upon by the 3rd respondent in its argument aforesaid.
 It provides as follows: -119.Right to petition Parliament(1)Every person has a right to petition Parliament to consider any matter within its authority, including to enact, amend or repeal any legislation.(2)Parliament shall make provision for the procedure for the exercise of this right.

 85.The National Assembly is part of the Parliament of Kenya.
-Its primary function is codified in Articles 94 and 95 of the Constitution.
+Its primary function is codified in articles 94 and 95 of the Constitution.
 It largely provides that the National Assembly exercises legislative authority on behalf of the people.
-Under Article 95, its role is to represent the people of the constituencies and special interests in the National Assembly, deliberate on and resolve issues of concern to the people and enacts legislation in accordance with Part 4 of Chapter 8.
+Under article 95, its role is to represent the people of the constituencies and special interests in the National Assembly, deliberate on and resolve issues of concern to the people and enacts legislation in accordance with part 4 of chapter 8.

 88.I am in agreement with the above.
-I, however, wish to add that the power of Parliament under Article 119 of the Constitution to enact, amend or repeal any legislation is not in any way curtailed by the High Court’s exercise of its jurisdiction under Article 165(3) of the Constitution.
-Whereas Parliament has the preserve to enact, amend or repeal any legislation, Courts have the duty to ensure that Parliament inter alia keeps within the constitutional borders while discharging its mandate.
+I, however, wish to add that the power of Parliament under article 119 of the Constitution to enact, amend or repeal any legislation is not in any way curtailed by the High Court’s exercise of its jurisdiction under article 165(3) of the Constitution.
+Whereas Parliament has the preserve to enact, amend or repeal any legislation, courts have the duty to ensure that Parliament inter alia keeps within the constitutional borders while discharging its mandate.
 That is where the difference lies.
-As such, the Court’s exercise of its jurisdiction in determining whether Parliament acted within the Constitution in coming up with the impugned law cannot be seen as an affront to the doctrine of separation of powers.
+As such, the court’s exercise of its jurisdiction in determining whether Parliament acted within the Constitution in coming up with the impugned law cannot be seen as an affront to the doctrine of separation of powers.
 The two are distinct mandates under the Constitution.

-89.In this case, the Petitioners contend that the National Assembly in passing the amendment that resulted to the impugned Section 22(1)(b)(ii) of the Elections Act did not act within the Constitution.
+89.In this case, the petitioners contend that the National Assembly in passing the amendment that resulted to the impugned section 22(1)(b)(ii) of the Elections Act did not act within the Constitution.
 That is very different from the Parliament’s power to reconsider and possibly amend or repeal the impugned provision.
-In any event, there is no proposition that the decision of Parliament on the Public Petitions is binding on this Court.
-Needless to say, Courts must remain vigilant and cautious when wading through such waters and ensure that the Courts do not infringe upon the doctrine of separation of powers.
+In any event, there is no proposition that the decision of Parliament on the Public Petitions is binding on this court.
+Needless to say, courts must remain vigilant and cautious when wading through such waters and ensure that the courts do not infringe upon the doctrine of separation of powers.

-90.Having said so, this Court finds that the contention that the consolidated Petitions are caught up by the doctrine of ripeness fails and is hereby dismissed.
+90.Having said so, this court finds that the contention that the consolidated petitions are caught up by the doctrine of ripeness fails and is hereby dismissed.